-At a dose of 0.340 mg for 24 hours duration displacement of epithelium and shortening of primary lamellae in gills, congestion in central vein in liver and normal morphology of muscle fibers was observed.
-For 48 hours duration displacement of epithelium and sloughing of secondary lamellae, hypertrophy in secondary lamellae, fusion of secondary lamellae takes place in gills.
-Haemorrhages and degenerative changes in hepatocytes of liver and normal morphology of muscle fibers was noted.
-During 72 hours mild haemorrhage and mild necrosis, hypertrophy in secondary lamellae, fusion of secondary lamellae in gills was observed.
-While in liver severe congestion in central vein and haemorrhages between hepatocytes and haemorrhages between muscle fibers was observed.
-For 96 hours duration severe haemorrhage, secondary lamellae sloughing, congestion in blood vessels, mucosal secretion in gills and haemorrhages between the hepatocytes, severe vacuolar degenerative changes in hepatocytes leading to fatty liver and pyknosis of nuclei of hepatocytes in liver was observed.
-Degenerative changes in muscle fibers and massive haemorrhages between muscle fibers were noted in muscles.
+At the dose of 0.340 mg for 24 hours duration Congestion in central vein in liver was seen.
+At 48 hours further progressive changes were seen like haemorrhages and degenerative changes in hepatocytes.
+More severe changes were observed in liver tissues as the tissues exposed for longer period of time.
+At 72 hours severe congestion in central vein and haemorrhages between hepatocytes and at 96 hours, haemorrhages between the hepatocytes, severe vacuolar degenerative changes in hepatocytes leading to fatty liver and pyknosis of nuclei of hepatocytes was observed.
 For 0.476 mg of sublethal dose during 24 hours, congestion on central vein along with pyknosis of nuclei of hepatocytes was noted.
-At 48 and 72 hours pyknosis along with degenerative changes in hepatocytes & haemorrhage between hepatocytes and congestion in central vein observed respectively while in 98 hours severe congestion in central vein, pyknosis & degenerative changes in hepatocytes, increase in hepatocytes in liver observed.
+At 48 and 72 hours pyknosis along with degenerative changes in hepatocytes & haemorrhage between hepatocytes and congestion in central vein observed respectively while in 96 hours severe congestion in central vein, pyknosis & degenerative changes in hepatocytes were observed.